durbar2003/LHAPDF-CI-pipeline/README.md

 # LHAPDF-CI-pipeline
-Script to set up and install the LHAPDF library from the scripty
+Script to set up and install the LHAPDF library from the script